DonMorgan/HunterDensity/README.md

 HunterDensity
 =============

-This repository contains [R](https://www.r-project.org/) code that summarizes spatial & tabular data to assess Hunter Day Densities by Wildlife Management Units
+This repository contains [R](https://www.r-project.org/) code that summarizes spatial & tabular data to assess Hunter Day Densities by Wildlife Management Units (WMU).
+It generates a summary table by WMU and a provincial raster of Hunter Day Densities.

 Data
 ----